Author: Than Taintor

 One of the most frustrating situations for a developer is to spend time building a piece of functionality, only to find out it wasn’t what the client needed.
-This happens all the time when a ticket is specified in terms that have a specific technical meaning, but the ticket writer was using them loosely.
-For example, a ticket might talk about a “block”, which to us means a block editor component, but maybe in this case it was a designer’s shorthand for a bit of markup that could be achieved by a template part, or a shortcode, or a widget, or who knows what else.
-(The reverse is sometimes true as well – sometimes a specific word in a ticket might be critical to the requirements, but you might assume you understand that they’re really looking for something else).
+This can happen when a ticket includes terms that have a specific technical meaning, but the ticket writer was using them loosely.
+For example, a ticket might request a “block”, which to an engineer means a block editor component, but to a designer it may be shorthand for a bit of markup that could be achieved by a template part, shortcode, or a widget.
+The reverse can also be true – a specific word in a ticket might be mission-critical, but an engineer might assume differently.

-If a ticket isn’t clear to you, make sure you understand what’s needed before starting work.
-Writing pseudo-code should help clarify what the steps in a problem are, and this is a first product you can share with the rest of the project team to make sure you’re understanding the problem correctly.
-And as a bonus, once you have the problem written out in pseudo-code, it should be much easier to see which parts of the problem you already know how to solve, which parts you have a vague idea about, and which parts are still complete unknowns.
+In this instance, communication is key: if a ticket isn’t immediately clear, make sure you understand what’s needed before starting work.
+Writing pseudo-code can also help clarify what the steps in a problem are, and provides a first product you can share with the rest of the project team to make sure you’re all aligned in your understanding of the problem and desired solution.
+As a bonus, once you have the problem written out in pseudo-code, it should be much easier to see which parts of the problem you already know how to solve, which parts you have a vague idea about, and which parts are still complete unknowns.

 Finally, make sure you’re giving people enough information to answer your question.
-It’s often tough to guess from a description of a problem what’s actually going on – if you can share links to your code or a gist, that helps.
+It’s often tough to guess from a description of a problem what’s actually going on – it helps if you can share links to your code or a gist.
 If an approach doesn’t work for you, explain what the problem or concern is with it – just saying “I tried that, didn’t work” to any suggestions people offer is a sure way to frustrate them and yourself.

-Documenting the solutions you find after getting help is also a great way to foster an environment where supporting each other is encouraged.
-Answering questions on Slack, pair programming, and support take time, and feels much better to the person putting in that time if the knowledge you arrive at is shared publicly at the end of it.
+Documenting the solutions you find after getting help is also a great way to foster a supportive, encouraging environment.
+Answering questions on Slack, pair programming, and providing support all take time, and feels much better to the person putting in that time if the knowledge you arrive at is shared publicly at the end of it.
 Any bug that one person faces and figures out should contribute to the overall knowledge pool accessible by the rest of the team.